Victorino Mapa Street

-Victorino Mapa Street, also known by its short form V. Mapa Street, is the main north–south road in the district of Santa Mesa in Manila, Philippines.
+Victorino Mapa Street, also known by its short form V. Mapa Street, is the main west–east road in the district of Santa Mesa in Manila, Philippines.
 The street, including its eastern extension, runs for 1.6 km from the junction with Magsaysay Boulevard in the north to Pat Antonio Street in the southeast by the San Juan River.
 It is home to Don Bosco School, Manila, Unciano Colleges and General Hospital, several new condominiums, and a few motels.

 A portion of the street forms part of Radial Road 5 (R-5) of Manila's arterial road network, where it links with Padre Sanchez Street (named after Jesuit priest Francisco de Paula Sanchez from the Ateneo Municipal de Manila) and eventually connects to Shaw Boulevard in Mandaluyong.
 It is served by V. Mapa LRT Station along Magsaysay Boulevard.
 Its section from its northern terminus at Magsaysay Boulevard to Valenzuela Street is designated part of National Route 183 (N183), while its section from Valenzuela Street to P. Sanchez Street is designated as part of National Route 141 (N141); both numbered routes are part of the Philippine highway system.
 The rest of the route up to Pat Antonio Street is unnumbered.